stidd/curriculum17-18/advanced/units/unit5/README.md

 # Unit 5: Playlist

 ## Overview:
-In this unit coders will create a Playlist.
+In this unit, coders will create a Playlist.
 The Playlist will display a list of information about different songs with images and links to play the songs.
-In order to create this project, coders will create an array of songs objects, use a for loop to iterate over the array of object, and display data to the screen using jQuery.
+To create this project, coders will create an array of songs objects, use a for loop to iterate over the array of object, and display data to the screen using jQuery.
 ## Important Links

 | Example Project | Student Planning |  Starter Code | Solution Code  | Rubric | Extra Resources |